 - Workflows publishes connectors that can be used to connect to other Google Cloud APIs within a workflow, and to integrate your workflows with those Google Cloud products.
 They simplify calling services because they handle the formatting of requests for you, and provide methods and arguments so that you don't need to know the details of a Google Cloud API.
 For details, see Understand connectors.

 - Standard library and environment variables

-- The Workflows standard library and built-in environment variables allow you to easily construct arguments for services and process responses.
+- The Workflows standard library and built-in environment variables allow you to efficiently construct arguments for services and process responses.

 - The standard library includes modules and frequently used functions, such as for data type and format conversions.
-There is no need to import or load libraries in a workflow—library functions work out of the box.
+There is no need to import or load libraries in a workflow—library functions work immediately.
 For details, see the Standard library overview.